-- Ensure that the start times and location are agreed and understood (use the Messaging service to do so)
+- Ensure the start times and location are agreed and understood (use the Chat service to confirm)

 - If required by the employer, ensure that you take the necessary identification, paperwork and licences

-- Take your phone and ensure that you have Grafter open so the employer can contact you
+- Take your phone and keep an eye on Chat so the employer can contact you

 - Conduct yourself with dignity and do a great job!

 Tools and Equipment

 It’s down to the client to confirm but as a rule of thumb, you shouldn't be expected to bring anything other than sensible work clothes relevant to the job.